 I believe, that for Xiaomi Mi 9 6GB 128GB (Global version) the 0.63x wide lens can be a good alternative for the wide-angle mode, being botched by producers, unfortunately.
 However, it must be used at least with normal photo mode (Pic.
 34).

-Seeing the picture above we can conclude, that combination this lens with normal photo mode gives a better image than the wide-angle mode provided.
+Seeing the picture above we can conclude, that combining this lens with normal photo mode gives a better image than the wide-angle mode provided.
 On the other hand, using this lens with the wide-angle mode can deteriorate the effect considerably.
 Look at the upper image, where we have both distortions caused by poor wide-angle effect as well as the dark edge of the lens mount, covered by this glass.

 5 – The last kind of lens, which I tested was the kaleidoscope lens.
-There is no opinion about the quality as it brings a completely different of the image character (Pic.
+There is no opinion about the quality as it brings a completely different image character (Pic.
 38, 39).
-Major demerit, which is the dark edge caused by the lens mount won’t disappear unless you turn into 2x zoom (Pic.
+The major demerit, which is the dark edge caused by the lens mount won’t disappear unless you turn into 2x zoom (Pic.
 40).

 MAGNIFIER APPS VERSUS THE CELL PHONE LENS

 In the last section of this work, I would like to point out, that there is a multitude of “Magnifier” apps available for Android.
-I had an occasion to install two of them – the best-rated, in order to compare their quality to the cell phone lenses quality.
+I had an occasion to install two of them – the best-rated, in order to compare their quality to the cell phone lens quality.
 I took into account only zoom and macro, which is the most often used by myself.

 I can admit, that the best of them is the Magnifying Glass app at the bottom of the picture.
-This brand new app triggers your digital zoom properly, giving you a quicker way to achieve the enlargement.
+This brand-new app triggers your digital zoom properly, giving you a quicker way to achieve enlargement.

 But the images are still noisy, according to the Mi 9 zoom properties (Pic.
 43, 44).
-The image quality can vary depends on your smartphone I believe.
+The image quality can vary depending on your smartphone I believe.